briantully/codeassignment-report/initial-benchmarks.md

 Google PageSpeed Insights revealed a score of 86 / 100 and suggested some changes to improve performance (see below).

 ![](google-pagespeed-initial-metrics.png)

+---

+### Initial Findings Summary

+There are some **front end** optimizations we can explore by:
+* minifying Javascript
+* further aggregating CSS
+* moving Javascript to the footer and adding "defer" and async where possible in order to avoid the blocking of the page rendering
+* optimizing PNG images